ericdouglas/no-sequence/README.md

 // return false if "password" is sequential
 // ps : verification made by charCode
-// ps2: works with letters and capital letters to
+// ps2: works with letters and capital letters too

 var password = '123456';
 var minSize = 6;